TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Templates/TheObjectBrowser/Index.rst

 template module to "TypoScript Object Browser":

 .. figure:: ../../Images/manual_html_8ca9fc0.png
-   :alt:

-The object browser shows you the TypoScript configuration of your website as an object tree, for example on the image above you can see how the command "page.10.includeCSS.10 = fileadmin..." is transformed into a tree structure.
+The object browser shows you the TypoScript configuration of your website as an object tree, for example on the image above you can see how the notation "page.includeCSS.10 = fileadmin..." is transformed into a tree structure.
 You can click the properties in the template to change them directly.
 Any changes are written to the current template (Which template is the current template?
 Look at the header of the